fermyon/developer/content/cloud/faq.md

 The following are the limits of the Fermyon Cloud

-- A user account can have a maximum of five Spin applications deployed at any time
+- A user account can have a maximum of 5 Spin applications deployed at any time
-- A Spin application can have no more than 1.000 executions (inbound HTTP requests) per hour
+- A Spin application can have no more than 1.000 executions (inbound HTTP requests) every second
 - A Spin application can have no more than 500 outbound requests per hour
 - A user account can execute a maximum of 10 deployments in a minute
 - A user account can execute a maximum of 100 deployments in an hour
-- A user can execute a maximum of 3,000 requests per hour toward the API.
+- A user can execute a maximum of 3,000 requests per hour toward the Cloud API.
 This includes API requests from the CLI (`spin`) and navigating the Fermyon Cloud website.
 - The device and browser token lifetime is 7 days

 ## Known Limitations